 He simply removed them from the process. 👋

-Use our Portfolios to get a high-level overview of what’s happening in your Workspace.
+Use ClickUp’s Portfolios to get a high-level overview of what’s happening in your Workspace.

 You can even organize and align company objectives from junior team members all the way to senior management.

 Once that’s done, you can share any project portfolio with stakeholders and limit permissions when needed, so you feel safe, and they can stay informed.